kcarlton55/flashcardz/README.md

 ```

 If you do not wish to use pip to install, there is an alternative method
-(requires and alternative method to start up flashcardz... see below).
+(requires an alternative method to start up flashcardz... see below).
 Download flashcardz from its home on github:
 [github.com/kcarlton55/flashcardz](https://github.com/kcarlton55/flashcardz).
 Click the "Code" button,and then pick "Download zip".
 In the zip file that you